dtao/aiadventures/summaries/2023-04-29-superintelligent-will/superintelligent-will.md

 _could_ be real; and we would be wise to act accordingly."

 This makes a lot more sense to me.
-From this angle, the burden of proof would not be on Bostrom to made an ironclad argument that these two theses would necessarily apply to any and all AI systems.
+From this angle, the burden of proof would not be on Bostrom to make an ironclad argument that these two theses would necessarily apply to any and all AI systems.
 The burden of proof would be on those neglecting to take these ideas seriously to explain why we _can_ safely assume that AI without explicit instructions to do harm would be harmless.